-Advantages of accuracy are that it is easy to calculate and can be understood intuitively.
+The advantages of accuracy are that it is easy to calculate and can be understood intuitively.
 However, as it simply takes the arithmetic average, the imbalance between each class can be severe when using imbalanced data.
 To compensate for this shortcoming, we calculated sensitivity and specificity for the four algae categories (cyanophytes, diatoms, chlorophytes, and others), calculated weighted sensitivity and weighted specificity by taking the weighted average according to the number of data, and used these two metrics as additional criteria to evaluate the algorithms.
-Sensitivity and specificity can be understood through the binary confusion matrix shown in Table 7.
+Sensitivity and specificity can be understood through the binary confusion matrix shown in Table 6.